DallasMcNeil/Block-Keeper/docs/doc.md

 * Timer start delay: Delay in seconds between keys being pressed and timer turning green and becoming ready.
 * Hide timer while solving: Current time during solve is replaced with `solve`, hiding the time
 * WCA inspection: Enable WCA inspection before solve.
 See the Timer Operation section
-* Use mouse for timer: Use primary mouse button like `spacebar` to control the timer by clicking on timer
+* Use mouse for timer: Use primary mouse button like `space-bar` to control the timer by clicking on timer
-* Split timer controls: Use 2 specific keys rather than the `spacebar` to operate the timer.
+* Split timer controls: Use 2 specific keys rather than the `space-bar` to operate the timer.
 See the Timer Operation section
 * Stop timer with split keys: Require both split keys to be pressed to stop the timer rather than any key
 * OH split keys: Enable split keys for the 3x3x3 OH event and require one key to be held down during a solve or receive a `DNF` penalty
 * Time splits: Record a series of time splits.
 When pressing a key, the time split will be recorded instead of stopping the timer.
 Multiple splits can be recorded during solves and setup in event management.
 * Use Stackmat timer: Use an external Stackmat Timer as input.
 May not connect if the timer is not plugged in before Block Keeper is opened.
-Try restarting if Block Keeper does not recognise your timer.
+Try restarting if Block Keeper does not recognize your timer.
 For a guide on connecting Stackmat Timers to computers (specifically Macs) see [here](https://www.speedsolving.com/forum/threads/connecting-stackmat-timers-with-macs.64052/)

 ### Interface